dustinpfister/blog_posts/_posts/phaser-tilemap-set-collision-by-exclusion.md

 ### 1.1 - This is a phaser ce 2.x post

-In this post I am using phaser community edition 2.11.0, and not the newer phaser 3.x major release.
+In this post I am using [phaser community edition](https://photonstorm.github.io/phaser-ce/) 2.11.0, and not the newer phaser 3.x major release of [phaser](https://phaser.io/) the javaScript powered game framework.

 ## 2 - Example of setting tile map collision by frame index exclusion